11 Best Content Curation Tools [2019 Update]Published on January 18, 2019

 Whilst Pocket’s main aim is to allow its users to save interesting articles to read later in the future, they also have an explore feature allowing you to curate content based on specific topics you enter.

 Pocket’s curation feature is quite handy as it pulls high-quality credible content, filtering out all the “fluff”, providing you with some of the best articles.
+It’s one of the best free content curation tools out there.

 Content Curation Tools #2 – Zest

 Zest is by far one of the best content curation tools I’ve used.
-The tool curates high-quality content that is recommended and verified by the pros.
+The free content curation tool curates high-quality content that is recommended and verified by the pros.
 They manually approve and publish 1% of suggested articles.
 That right there should tell you the content that’s curated will be valuable, high-quality and trustworthy.

 The main thing I like about this content curation tool is that you can add Zest as a new tab on Chrome.
 This allows you to view trending content in a variety of topics as soon as you open a new tab.
 For us content marketers, that’s extremely useful.